cybergarage/go-sqlserver/doc/configuring.md

 # Configuring go-sqlserver

-**go-sqlserver** is configured using a configuration file.
-The configuration file is a YAML file, and you can override the configuration by setting environment variables.
+**go-sqlserver** is configured using a YAML configuration file.
+You can override settings by defining environment variables.

 ## Configuration File (go-sqlserver.yaml)

-The configuration file is divided into sections.
-Each section is a YAML map. **go-sqlserver** will activate a default configuration if a configuration file is not specified or if there is no go-sqlserver.yaml in the local directory.
-The following is the default configuration file:
+The configuration file is divided into sections, each represented as a YAML map.
+If no configuration file is specified or `go-sqlserver.yaml` is missing from the local directory, **go-sqlserver** will activate the default configuration.
+Below is an example of the default configuration file:

     logger:
       enabled: true